 Keep pieces of chicken warm in a 200 F oven while you fry subsequent batches.

 Click Play to See This Classic Fried Chicken Recipe Come Together

-- Vegetable shortening (or canola or peanut oil, for frying)
+Vegetable shortening, canola or peanut oil, for frying

 Gather the ingredients.

 In a heavy, brown paper bag or large food storage bag, combine the flour, salt, and pepper; shake to blend well.

 Pour the milk into a wide shallow bowl.

 Heat 2 to 3 inches of shortening or canola oil in a deep heavy skillet over medium heat.
 Add the bacon drippings.